broekm006/Project_Aesir/REPORT.md

 PresetActivity:
 - onOptionsItemSelected: Loads the NewListActivity.
+- onItemClick: Loads the details of the item that where clicked and shows them in Preset_detail
+- onItemLongClick: Delete given List + items that are stored within.

+Preset_detail:
+- onItemClick: Loads the details of the item that where clicked and shows them in PresetExercise.
+- onItemLongClick: Delete given exercise from the list.

+PresetExercise:
+- onOptionsItemSelected: Loads TimerActivity.
+- onClickSubmit: Submit the entered workout data to the database.

+TimerActivity:
+- onClick: Activates / deacitvates / lap times or pauses timer based on which button is clicked.

+NewListActivity:
 - addEntry: Gets all the data from the spinners and adds them to the database under the correct list.
 - getNameExercise: Loads the spinners with all the possible exercises that are available
 - addNewField: Dynamically add new layout with spinner and button to allow the user to infinitly add new exercises.